 3. Long Socks

 You will also have noticed if you have spent any time at all watching soccer that all the players wear long socks.

 Some players pull their socks up to just below the knee, while others completely cover their knees with their socks.
 If you want more information about this, have a look at my article – How to wear soccer socks.

 Again, as we’ve talked about above, all the outfield players on a team must wear matching socks.

 The reason players wear long socks rather than just ankle length or any other length is mainly to do with the fact that the shin guards(which we will talk about next) must be covered by the socks.

 Sometimes you may find it necessary to use tape or some other material to keep your socks up.
 It is perfectly fine to do this.
 Just make sure that whatever you are using is the same color as the part of the sock you are covering.

 Shin guards have been worn in soccer since the year 1874 and are designed to protect the front lower part of the leg below the knee.

-I can tell you from experience that when someone kicks or knocks your shin and it doesn’t have any protection it can be extremely painful!
+I can tell you from experience that when someone kicks or knocks your shin, and it doesn’t have any protection, it can be extremely painful!
 There’s very little protecting the bone there.

 There are a couple of different types of shin guards you can get.
-Depending on how and what position in the team you will play can affect your choice of shin guard.
+Depending on how and what position in the team you will play can affect your choice of the shin guard.